 Although thermal vias are good for targeting specific components, the better strategy is to consider how to use a large heat sink or a direct conduction path to the enclosure to provide high heat dissipation.
 An example is shown below for a bank of MOSFETs in parallel.

-High current systems may need to use the same kind of safety fault measures.
+High-current systems may need to use the same kind of safety fault measures.
 Some level of safety and EMI can be achieved with a proper grounding strategy.
 Normally, you should not split up grounds, but power systems involving high current and/or high voltage are an exception.
-Grounds need to be split between the input AC, unregulated DC, and regulated DC sections.
+Grounds need to be split between the input AC, unregulated DC and regulated DC sections.

 A good place to start is with the grounding strategies you’ll find in AC systems or isolated power supplies.
-In general, for high current power systems, you will have a 3-wire DC arrangement (PWR, COM, GND), where the GND connection is really an earth connection.
+In general, for high-current power systems, you will have a 3-wire DC arrangement (PWR, COM, GND), where the GND connection is really an earth connection.
 Your board might use an isolated strategy, where the output side is disconnected from GND, while the input side is earthed to ensure safety in the event of a fault.
 Read more about implementing a grounding strategy for safety in this article.

 At first, this might seem counterintuitive.
-You would think that a thinner board provides greater conduction away from components, so why use a thicker board.
+You would think that a thinner board provides greater conduction away from components, so why use a thicker board?
 In fact, the in-plane thermal resistance will be lower and the thermal mass of the board will be higher when a non-standard board thickness is used.
-Thicker boards (2 or 3 mm) can also provide greater mechanical support for bulkier components in a high current circuit board, particularly board-mounted inductive components and large heat sinks.
+Thicker boards (2 or 3 mm) can also provide greater mechanical support for bulkier components in a high-current circuit board, particularly board-mounted inductive components and large heat sinks.

-Whether you need to design a high voltage or high current circuit board, use the PCB design tools in CircuitMaker to prepare your schematics and your PCB layout.
+Whether you need to design a high voltage or high current PCB circuit board, use the PCB design tools in CircuitMaker to prepare your schematics and your PCB layout.
 All CircuitMaker users can create schematics, PCB layouts, and manufacturing documentation needed to move a design from idea to production.
 Users also have access to a personal workspace on the Altium 365™ platform, where they can upload and store design data in the cloud, and easily view projects via a web browser in a secure platform.